Home > UK Labour Market Statistics 2026

 UK vs Global vs Us Food Delivery Market Size

-• The UK food delivery market experienced a 7% annual growth rate in 2022.
+• UK food delivery market experienced a growth rate of approximately 5.3% last year.

 UK Foodservice Market by Type of Restaurant